sjgknight/creds-hugo-research-group/content/event/creds-seminar-with-leon-tikly-education-in-the-interregnum-digital-infrastructures-knowledge-projects-and-the-hegemonic-struggle-over-the-post-2030-agenda/index.md

   conditions under which counter-hegemonic projects oriented towards these ends might achieve institutional durability, and asks what this implies for researchers working at the intersection of education and digital society.

+  Register through Humanitix (click on the link below)
-location: Online - Register through Humanitix (link below)
+location: Online - Register through Humanitix (click on the link above)
 date: 2026-05-25T17:00:00.000+10:00
 date_end: 2026-05-25T18:30:00.000+10:00
 all_day: false